jp-um/university_of_malta_LaTeX_dissertation_template/README.md

 ### I have a huge figure which takes up all the page.
 I would like to switch off headers and the bottom page numbers, but ```\thispagestyle{empty}``` does nothing (or changes some other page).

 The template uses the ```floatpag``` package.
 All you need to do is place a ```\thisfloatpagestyle{empty}``` inside the figure or table environment.
 Et voilà!
 There is an example of this [here](https://github.com/jp-um/university_of_malta_LaTeX_dissertation_template/blob/master/chap2/background_and_lit_overview_main.tex).

+### How do I change the referencing style change from plainnat to APA?

+This is more involved than I would have liked, but anyway.
+Follow these steps:

+1. From the `natbib` package import in [um.cls](https://github.com/jp-um/university_of_malta_LaTeX_dissertation_template/blob/b08c822a3b1043699258adc53fb0547f1a1d1bde/um.cls#L38C52-L38C52), remove all options `[authoryear,semicolon,sort]` as these are incompatible with the `apacite` package (which we need for APA referencing)
+2. Above the line changed above, insert `\RequirePackage{apacite}`
+3. In [dissertation_main.tex](https://github.com/jp-um/university_of_malta_LaTeX_dissertation_template/blob/b08c822a3b1043699258adc53fb0547f1a1d1bde/dissertation_main.tex#L121) change the bibliography style from `um-plainnat` to `apacite`.
+4. Rebuild the bibliography and recompile the document.

+### How do I change the one-and-a-half to double line spacing?

+In my opinion you don't want to do this because the document is going to become very long.
+The idea of having double line spacing is to let examiners/supervisors write between the lines.
+This is not required for the final submission and mostly superceded by more modern word-processing and reviewing tools.
+Also, the current one and a half line spacing gives enough space for this.

+If you want to go ahead anyway with this, change this line in [um.cls](https://github.com/jp-um/university_of_malta_LaTeX_dissertation_template/blob/b08c822a3b1043699258adc53fb0547f1a1d1bde/um.cls#L120) from `\OnehalfSpacing` to `\DoubleSpacing`.

+### How do I change the document margins?

+Also required in ancient times to write notes in the margin (and again superceded by modern word-processing and reviewing tools).

+Still, should be an easy one, just change the values in the following line in [um.cls](https://github.com/jp-um/university_of_malta_LaTeX_dissertation_template/blob/b08c822a3b1043699258adc53fb0547f1a1d1bde/um.cls#L144C2-L144C2).

 ### How do I write good Latex Mathematical Notation/Formulae?